A. Our routing number is 074901672.

 A. If you forget your password, you can leave the password section blank on the log in page, put a check in the "Forgot Password" box and choose "Log in."
 You can also contact STAR Customer Service.

 A. Yes, you can export your account information to an Excel spreadsheet, as well as to a .csv formatted file, Quicken and Quickbooks.

 Q. What are the cut-off times for online transactions?

-A. The cut-off time for wires is 3:00 PM ET, Bill Payments and ACH transactions are 4:00 PM ET and Funds Transfers is 9:00 PM ET.
+A. The cut-off time for Wires and Bill Payments is 3:00 PM ET, ACH transactions are 4:00 PM ET and Funds Transfers is 9:00 PM ET.

 Q. What version of Adobe Acrobat Reader should I use to view my online statement?